-The Ministry is reviewing the framework for the procurement and delivery of public transport services, the Public Transport Operating Model (PTOM).
-The report from the PTOM Evaluation (the first stage of the review) was published in early 2021, and the Ministry has recently consulted with stakeholders and the wider public for the policy and legislative review (the second stage).
-The review aims to ensure PTOM is fit for purpose to support the Government's objectives for public transport.
+The Ministry reviewed the framework for the procurement and delivery of public transport services, the Public Transport Operating Model (PTOM).
+The report from the PTOM Evaluation (the first stage of the review) was published in early 2021, and the Ministry consulted with stakeholders and the wider public for the policy and legislative review (the second stage).
+The review informed the development of the Sustainable Public Transport Framework which was announced in 2022.